Motofen Side Effects

 Applies to atropine / difenoxin: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking atropine / difenoxin:
+You should check with your doctor immediately if any of these side effects occur when taking atropine / difenoxin:

 - loss of appetite